whamcloud/Online-Help/docs/Install_Guide/guide.md

 Storage Server (OSS) high availability cluster pair.
 There may be a large number of OSS pairs in a single Lustre file system.

-The process described herein assumes that Intel® Manager for Lustre\* software has provisioned Lustre servers and that a Lustre file system has been successfully created.
+The process described herein assumes that Manager for Lustre\* software has provisioned Lustre servers and that a Lustre file system has been successfully created.
 This process is restricted to coverage of managed servers and applies equally to Metadata and Object Storage